richfromm/blurdle/README.md

 ## How

+### First pass

-I took a look at the source of a sample page with a Wordle post in the feed.
-Each post seems to be a very heavily nested sequence of `<div>` tags.
+Originally, I took a look at the source of a sample page with a Wordle post in the feed.
+Each post seemed to be a very heavily nested sequence of `<div>` tags.
 I saw:
 ```
                     <div data-pagelet="FeedUnit_0">
 ```